ffunenga/insideout/README.md

 structure (where all the test configuration files, license, etc., are placed in the root directory of your repository) then this setup.py still works.

-## Alternative workflow - prefix `git` commands with `insideout`
+#### (alternative) prefix `git` commands with `insideout`

-With *insideout* the objective is to keep your public version in the explicit form.
-The problem is that you need to work on your project in the implicit from (i.e. with the *ugly* files on the root directory).
+If you don't want to touch in your `setup.py`, then, in order to maintain your public version (the one accesible throught github) in the explicit form, you can work locally on your project with the *ugly* files on the root directory by preforming the following steps:

-The `insideout` command allows the following workflow:

 1. Clone the intended git repository: `$ git clone <clone_url>`
-2. Swap files to the implicit form: `$ insideout`
+2. Swap files to the insideout style: `$ insideout`
-3. Prefix all git commands with *insideout*.
+3. Prefix all `git` commands with *insideout*.
 Examples:
     - `$ insideout git status`
     - `$ insideout git add compiler.py`
     - `$ insideout git commit -m "adds compiler"`